sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 For our lock metaphor, this is information about the lock I made when I created my test LUKS volume.
 To see if a password is correct, users (or attackers) much complete 1.8 _million_ iterations (or, turns of a key) to find out if it's the correct password (key)!!

 That might sound like a lot, but my same laptop can do about 1,736,052 iterations per second on this type of "lock".
-(Maybe we can imagine the attacker putting each key into an high-powered drill that turn 1.7 million times per second?)
+(Maybe we can imagine the attacker putting each key into a power drill that turn 1.7 million times per second?)
 I don't think it's a coincidence that these numbers are relatively close: It's likely that Tails/LUKS used a one-second benchmark from my laptop when it say the 1.8 million number.

-Let's call it about 1 second per guess.
-If users set a passphrase by randomly selecting 3 random words from a list of 7,776 words (why 7,776?
-That's how many words are on the list that KeePassXC uses by default), like "crook-pushover-faceted", it'd take an attacker about 156 centuries to guess them all.
-If the passphrase is 4 words long ("expansive-unison-carport-latter"), we get up to 121,500 millenia.
+Let's call it a round 1 second per guess.
+If users set a passphrase by randomly selecting 3 random words from the EFF list of 7,776 words, like "crook-pushover-faceted", it'd take an attacker using my laptop about 156 centuries to guess them all.
+If the passphrase is 4 words long ("expansive-unison-carport-latter"), this number jumps to 121,500 millenia.

 ## A slightly more realistic estimate